mgnfy-view/simple-token-wallet-challenge/README.md

 - EIP712 signatures enable gasless transfers.
 The wallet owner can sign transactions for withdrawals, token transfers, and using allowance, and these can be relayed by anyone to the wallet.
 This enables gas sponsorship and easier onboarding.
 - Ownership of the wallet is transferrable.

-Gas optimization:
+**Gas optimizations:**

 - Using custom errors instead of `require()` statements saves gas.
 - Token balances are dynamically determined, saving gas (sstore, sload not required).
 - Using immutable and private variables.
-Private variables have their own getters, saving a bit of gas.
+Getters have been written for private variables separately, saving a bit of gas.

-Some security measures that were taken:
+**Some security measures that were taken:**

 - Critical functions like `withdraw()`, `transferTokens()`, `transferTokensFrom()` are guarded by the `onlyOwner` modifier.
 - Nonce and deadline values are used for gasless transfers.
 Nonce prevents replay attacks, and deadline ensures that signatures are valid only for a predefined time interval.
 - Using Openzeppelin's well audited and battle tested contracts for verifying signatures, and handling wallet ownership.

+A sample deployment script has also been provided at `./script/DeploySimpleTokenWallet.s.sol`.

 ### Built With